 - Bottling: Hunter Laing, Old Malt Cask, Cask #10432

 What they say

 Sherry butt-matured Laphroaig, bottled as part of Hunter Laing’s Old Malt Cask range.
 From April 2000 to April 2014, this single malt aged in Sherry butt #10432.
 Afterwards, the whisky was placed into 731 bottles.
 A rich, Sherried Islay which with the prerequisite peat notes throughout.

 - Nose: Initially sweet with vanilla, sultanas and raisins, and a slight peatiness.

 - Palate: Smooth and creamy with vanilla, peat, seaweed and sherry notes.

 - Finish: Long, lingering and dry, with peat smoke and oak.

 An independently bottled single cask Laphroaig, sherry matured and bottled at 14 years old.
 Bottled at 50% ABV as part of the Hunter Laing Old Malt Cask range – an excellent choice.

-Long, woody, spicy and herbal with hints of peaty smoke, like coca wrapped charcoal
+- Finish: Long, woody, spicy and herbal with hints of peaty smoke, like cocoa wrapped charcoal

 A lot of strong flavours in this sherry-influenced Laphroaig.
 This one stays on the sweet side of becoming bitter with plenty of savoury elements redolent of bbq and char-cooking.
 A great winter / fire-side or even Christmas Dram!
 One to keep you warm on a cold night.